casper-network/casper-node/smart_contracts/contracts_as/example/counter-installer/README.md

-# Counter Contract Session Code
+# Counter Contract Installation

-This example code will call our [previously installed Counter Contract](https://github.com/casper-network/casper-node/tree/dev/smart_contracts/contracts_as/example/counter-installer) using AssemblyScript.
+This example code will install a simple counter using AssemblyScript.
 Instructions for getting started on Casper using AssemblyScript can be found in our [Getting Started with AssemblyScript](https://docs.casperlabs.io/dapp-dev-guide/writing-contracts/assembly-script/) guide.

-## Calling Contract Code
+## Session Code

-Previously, we installed a simple counter smart contract that contains an incrementing variable.
-We defined two entry points, `entryPointInc` and `entryPointGet`.
-We also defined the `call` function that initialized the contract.
-This constitutes the contract code that we will now call using session code.
+Installing a smart contract to global state on a Casper Network requires the use of session code.
+This example code uses AssemblyScript to send a Wasm-bearing [Deploy](https://docs.casperlabs.io/glossary/D/#deploy) containing the contract to be installed.

 ### Step 1.
 Configuring the Index.ts File